Overview

 • The Prompt Engineering lifecycle makes prompt work repeatable: Design produces a prompt draft, testing produces evidence, iteration fixes observed failures, and management preserves ownership and change history.

-• Prompt failures are diagnosable: Treat every weak output as a signal to inspect the specification, missing context, or sources of variance; those mental models become the foundation for the rest of the book.
+• Prompt failures are diagnosable: The three diagnostic lenses introduced in this chapter become the foundation for the rest of the book.

 FAQ